How Much Compensation Can I Claim For An Ear Injury?

 It depends.
 Sometimes, a burst eardrum may heal on its own in a matter of weeks.
-In some instances, surgery will be required to repair the damage.
-Loss of hearing or tinnitus caused by ear injury is sometimes permanent.
+However, in some instances, surgery will be required to repair the damage.
+Furthermore, a loss of hearing or tinnitus caused by ear injury is sometimes permanent.

 Can a child make an ear injury claim?

 If someone under 18 has suffered an ear injury, then a litigation friend can claim on their behalf.
-Once they turn 18, if a claim hasn’t been made, then they can claim themselves up to their 21st birthday.
+Once they turn 18, they can claim themselves up to their 21st birthday if a claim hasn’t been made.